TheGupta2012/TheGupta2012/README.md

 # Hello there
-- Welcome to my virtual space
+- Welcome to my virtual space 😄
 - I am a CSE undergrad from Netaji Subhash Univeristy of Technology, Delhi and have interests in all kinds of learning experiences.
-- Currently I am developing a debugger for the qiskit transpiler.
+- Currently I am developing a debugger for the qiskit transpiler under the [Unitary Fund Microgrant Program](https://unitary.fund/grants.html)
+- I recently completed my internship at [Quanfluence](https://www.linkedin.com/company/quanfluence/?trk=similar-pages) where I developed a C-based parser, preprocessor and data structures for representing QASM programs.
 - I am interested in learning more about Distributed Computing, Quantum Computing and Quantum Compilation.
 - Here's a [blog](https://harshitco19.wixsite.com/uncertainist) that I write to solidify some of my learnings.
 - I have also been learning fundamentals of classical computer systems too and my interests and likings range from <font size = 5>*playing the piano to reading Feynman*.</font>